-All integration tests are launched by Jenkins on internal Mirantis OpenStack Lab.
+All integration tests are launched by Jenkins on the internal Mirantis OpenStack Lab.
 Jenkins keeps a pool of VMs to run tests in parallel.
-Still integration testing may take a while.
+Even with the pool of VMs integration testing may take a while.
+Jenkins is controlled for the most part by Zuul which determines what jobs are run when.
+Zuul status is available by address: Zuul Status.
+For more information see: SaharaCI.